XertroV/BitcoinAutoNode/README.md

 Notes
 -----

-Currently Bitcoin XT is cloned from git and compiled.
-If you would like to set use Bitcoin Core instead you can find the last version to support installing from PPA [here](https://raw.githubusercontent.com/XertroV/BitcoinAutoNode/792d059a65dd240ce5c952653207272c7f1246c2/bitcoinAutoNode.sh).

 Previously, the script would prompt you to change your password and would install the ufw (and allow ports 8333 and 22).
 However, I've removed that.
 All that happens now is installing `bitcoind` and dependencies.

 Pruning is used and by default set to a maximum of ~60% of the `/` volume, ensuring it can be run on a small VPS.
 For this reason a 2 GB swap file is also instantiated.